 We regularly review our adherence to the Prevent Duty.
-Any actions arising from our considerations are included in our board report, so they can be overseen by our Proprietal Body.
+Any actions arising from our assessment are included in our school evaluation and improvement action planning processes.
+These are reported to and overseen by our Governing Body.

-All Staff, senior leaders and Proprietors are appropriately trained (see Professional Development and Supervision) to enable them to ensure that all children, particularly those who may be susceptible to extremist ideology and radicalisation are effectively safeguarded.
+All Staff, senior leaders and Governors are appropriately trained (see Professional Development and Supervision) to enable them to ensure that all children, particularly those who may be susceptible to extremist ideology and radicalisation are effectively safeguarded.
 We respond to children who are identified as being susceptible to an extremist ideology in line with the Staff Safeguarding Concerns: Recognise, Respond, Report and Designated Safeguarding Lead Response sections of this policy.